Mikkomario/Utopia-Vault-Scala/README.txt

         Added foreach, fold, mapReduce and flatMapReduce functions to command to support very large queries.
 These queries will be split in parts when used.
 The size of each split may be specified in ConnectionSettings.
-        Default split size is 1000 rows.
+        Default split size is 10000 rows.

-        foreach, fold and mapReduce also added to StorableFactory
+        foreach, fold and mapReduce also added to FromRowFactory

         Column name conversion method can now be changed in Tables -object.